.NET Framework 4.6 New Features in Visual Studio 2015

 • UTF-32BE (code page 12001)

-Open-source .NET Framework packages
+Open-source .NET framework packages

 Some great .NET packages such as the Immutable Collections and SIMD APIs are now available, open-source, on GitHub.
 To access the code, see NetFx on GitHub.
 For information on how to contribute to these packages, see the .NET Home Page on GitHub.

-Where Immutable Collection is a common approach to use an immutable state that can be passed freely among multiple threads.
-Immutable collections are different from read-only collections in the sense that unlike read-only collections, they cannot be changed by the provider or consumer of the collection.
+Where Immutable Collection is a common approach to using an immutable state that can be passed freely among multiple threads.
+Immutable collections are different from read-only collections in the sense that, unlike read-only collections, they cannot be changed by the provider or consumer of the collection.
 For example, if you are enumerating a read-only collection, there is a possibility that the collection can be changed on another thread, causing data corruption.
 This scenario can't occur if you are using an immutable collection.
 With an Immutable Collection, you can do the following.

-GitHub is a repository that contains the foundation libraries that make up the .NET Core development stack as in the following:
+GitHub is a repository that contains the foundation libraries that make up the .NET Core development stack as in the following.

 • Follow functional programming practices.